qiubrandon/FairShare/README.md

 idk how to rename the file so read this:

-Bill Manager is an app designed to help foodies and frequent restuarant go-ers to split bills effectively, efficiently, and hassle-free.
+FairShare is an app designed to help foodies and frequent restuarant go-ers to split bills effectively, efficiently, and hassle-free.

 Technologies: